joaomdmoura/sweet/README.md

 ------------
 * Clear and simple syntax
 * Defining blocks using indentation
-* Support to Class, Def, Conditionals and Variables
+* Support to Class, Def, Conditionals, Constants and Variables
  * Just If conditional for now ( whitout else )
  * Local and Global Variables ( down / uppercase eg. lol / Lol )
+ * Constants ( TRUE, FALSE, NIL )
 * SIC ( Sweet Interactive Console )
 * Automaticly return of the last value of Def
+* Multiple scopes
 * A small and cool extension ".s"

 Installation